libsdl-org/SDL_mixer/docs/README-migration.md

 Mix_QuerySpec() has been replaced by MIX_GetMixerFormat().

+## Locking

+SDL2_mixer expected you to lock the SDL audio device directly if you needed explicit synchronization.
+SDL3 doesn't have a direct equivalent of SDL2's SDL_LockAudioDevice(), and SDL3_mixer might be operating without an audio device at all, so there are now explicit MIX_LockMixer() and MIX_UnlockMixer() API calls available.

 ## Music vs chunks

 SDL2_mixer made a distinction between "chunks" (uncompressed audio sitting in